cunilog/cunilog/configfiles.md

 However, white space is removed before the first and after the last non-white-space character unless the key or values is enclosed in quotation characters.

-Some quotation markers have different opening and closing characters.

 | Opening quote | Closing quote |
 | ------------- | ------------- |
 | "             | "             |